Understanding the Importance of Work History in Social Security Disability Benefits

 SSI also applies to people who qualify medically but cannot receive SSDI due to lack of credits.

-6. How Work History Helps Prove Your Disability Claim
+How Work History Helps Prove My Disability Claim

-Work history is not just about credits—it also helps SSA understand how your medical conditions impact your ability to work.
+Work history is not just about credits—it also helps the SSA understand how my medical conditions impact my ability to work.

 How physically or mentally demanding they were

-Whether you could return to any of those jobs
+Whether I could return to any of those jobs

-Whether you can adjust to any new type of work
+Whether I can adjust to any new type of work

 This analysis happens during a step called Residual Functional Capacity (RFC) evaluation.

-SSA evaluates your past work for the last 15 years.
+The SSA evaluates my past work for the last 15 years.

 Examples:

-If you worked as a warehouse laborer, your job was heavy and physically demanding.
+If I worked as a warehouse laborer, my job was heavy and physically demanding.

-If you were a receptionist, your job was sedentary, but required concentration and communication.
+If I was a receptionist, my job was sedentary but required concentration and communication.

-If you were a childcare provider, it required lifting, bending, and constant interaction.
+If I was a childcare provider, it required lifting, bending, and constant interaction.

-Your disability must prevent you from returning to any of your past relevant work.
+My disability must prevent me from returning to any of my past relevant work.

-Even if you cannot return to your old job, SSA might say you can adjust to:
+Even if I cannot return to my old job, the SSA might say I can adjust to:

 Light work